jaroslawwielgus/DataAnalysisAndProcessing/README.md

 The result is displayed in a table format, where the first column shows the month, and the second column shows the monthly balance.

 Backend requests are sent without reloading the page.

+The data are present in the **db.php** file which I add to the database and after calculating the balance, the scores will look excactly like in the gif.
 ## Technologies
 Creating the app required from me knowledge of PHP (including writing SQL queries), html, css, js, jQuery.
 I saved and read the data in / from sqlite database.
 I handled exceptions.
 The app is resposive.
 ## Running